alovajs/alovajs.github.io/api/method.md

 - **Parameter**

-1. `onrejected`: callback function when request error occurs
+1. `onrejected`: called when a request error occurs

 - **Return**